 In this case though, the central character isn’t a bear, but a person who was brought up as an elf by Santa and his workers.
 So when he finds out the truth that he’s not an elf at all, but a human being, he heads off to New York to find his father and the rest of his family.

 So it’s a very good movie, although I wouldn’t say it’s the best Christmas film ever, and I wouldn’t want to buy it.
-I certainly wouldn’t rank it above films like Home Alone (the first 2 films), It’s A Wonderful Life (which I saw for the first time last year) and Die Hard (yes, I class it as a Christmas film).
+I certainly wouldn’t rank it above films like Home Alone 1 & 2, It’s A Wonderful Life (which I saw for the first time last year) and Die Hard (yes, I class it as a Christmas film).
 And I think the Paddington films are better as well.
 But Elf is still good fun, and well worth a look if you haven’t seen it before.

 It’s tradition for Mum and I to listen to a segment of this each day while eating our Christmas dinners, and this year was no exception.
 While nobody can be better than original host Ed “Stewpot” Stewart, current presenter Anneka Rice does a good job, though we would have preferred a bit less chat and more music.
 But she played a variety of fun songs, as we had everything from this year’s Christmas Number 1 (discussed below), to old favourites like Ernie (The Fastest Milkman In The West), Right Said Fred and Three Wheels On My Wagon (which we sang in a school play one year).
 So there was something for everyone.

 I am a big fan of classic TV themes and have a huge collection of them.
 You don’t get many memorable or special themes these days, but there are some absolute classics from older shows.
-I mentioned a lot of great themes in my recent posts about my childhood TV favourites, looking at animations, game shows and other programmes, and many of the shows listed in my DVD and Blu-ray collection also have great themes.
+I mentioned a lot of great themes in my recent posts about my childhood TV favourites for example, looking at animations, game shows and other programmes.
+And many of my other favourite programmes also have great themes.

 You don’t often hear them on the radio though.
 So it was great to hear Matt Lucas hosting a 3 hour special on BBC Radio 2 packed full of many of the best themes of all time, including Minder, Fraggle Rock, Grandstand, The A-Team and so many others, and that was just in the first hour!
-It was great fun to listen to, a wonderful nostalgia fest.
+So while I already own a lot of the themes he played, it was still great fun to listen to, a wonderful nostalgia fest.

 He also conducted a very interesting interview with renowned composer David Lowe, who gave us an in-depth look at the composition of his iconic BBC News and One Show themes, including how the latter was connected to his work on Touch & Go track Would You?.
 And Matt also ran a quiz with a few callers to see how many themes they could name.
 I didn’t put myself forward for it, but I did quite well playing along at home.